 6. Can a point cloud be created in colour – how?

 When you look at a colourised point cloud of a room, you’re seeing both the dimensional measurements and the RGB value.
 This data is taken at each point the scanner measured.
 The effect is that users (both new and experienced) can understand quickly and easily what they’re looking at because the point cloud looks more like a 3D photograph.
-Cloud colour can simply be added via your chosen format.
+When using a GeoSLAM ZEB Horizon, colourised point clouds can be created by using the ZEB Vision accessory and workflow within the GeoSLAM Connect software.
+Learn more about how to colourise a point cloud here.

 7. How do you put multiple point clouds together?